 Find out what theological study is all about with a taster term

-A taster term allows you to sample a module and gives you the ideal opportunity to try out theological study without committing to a full programme.
+A taster term allows you to sample a module and gives you the ideal opportunity to study theology without committing to a full degree program.

 “If you’re thinking about studying one of the Taster Terms at St Augustine’s, I encourage you to try one out because you won’t regret it!”